roland-rad-lab/MoCaSeq/README.md

 	- Results: 30 GB (WES 100x), 300 GB (WGS)
 	- Temporary files during analysis: ~170 GB (WES), ~1000 GB (WGS)

-We strongly recommend to use the Docker version of this pipeline!

 All *bash*, *R* and *python* scripts are directly invokable from `repository`.

 ## Input formats
-The standard input format are fastq-files produced from modern Illumina sequencers.
+The standard input format are FASTQ files produced from modern Illumina sequencers.
 These should be split into forward and reverse reads for both the tumour and the matched normal sample.
-BAM-files can be processed as well, giving the user the choice of starting after alignment (if mapped to GRCm38) or re-mapping all the raw data (see below).
+BAM files can be processed as well, giving the user the choice of starting after alignment (if mapped to GRCm38) or re-mapping all the raw data (see below).

 ## Usage
 We provide a Docker image containing the complete analysis pipeline in order to simplify deployment and to keep software versions as consistent as possible.
 The basic commandline to run the dockerized pipeline is as follows: